lukyyy9/lukyyy9/README.md

 <div style="margin: 15px;">
   <h2>🚀 About Me</h2>
   <p>Hello!
-I'm lukyyy9, a full-stack developer in an apprenticeship at Monaco Telecom.
+I'm Lucas, a full-stack developer in an apprenticeship at Monaco Telecom.
 I'm passionate about front-end and back-end technologies, constantly learning and applying new skills to solve real-world problems.</p>

   <h2>🎯 My Work</h2>
   <p>Here you'll find a range of projects showcasing my journey in development.
 Feel free to explore!</p>